The Osborne (still no ‘u’) Family Spectacle of Dancing Lights is one of Disney’s most popular holiday spectaculars.

 A quick spot to grab a water if nothing else.

 NEWS used to be another dedicated food/beverage outlet during the Lights, but instead deals solely in Glow with the Show ears.
-The ears run $25 with tax and are heavy, uncomfortable, difficult to carry, and defective as they tend to magically drain battery power even when not turned on.
-They are popular among the people that received them for free during the media events though.
+The ears run $25 with tax and are heavy, uncomfortable, and difficult to carry as they can’t be squished into a smaller ball.

-Around the corner on the Lights, Motors side sits High Octane Refreshments, which serves holiday-inspired drinks during the Lights.
+Around the corner on the Lights, Motors side sits High Octane Refreshments, which, for the second year in a row, serves only its usual menu during the Lights.